Welcome to RefactorErl

 Latest activities

-• Released a new prototype
+• Released a new version of the tool

 Read more about the main changes of the prototype in release notes.